Picovoice/porcupine/README.md

 }
 ```

-In this case you do not pass in a detection callback as you will be passing in audio frames directly
-using the process function:
+To search for a keyword in audio, you must pass frames of audio to Porcupine using the `process` function.
+The `keywordIndex` returned will either be -1 if no detection was made or an integer specifying which keyword was detected.

 ```javascript
 let buffer = getAudioFrame();